 The Rhetoric of Bob Dylan

-In this course we will examine the rhetorical influence of Bob Dylan, an artist considered by many to be the most important songwriter in American history.
-While his songs are the primary body of work we will examine, we will also explore his poetry, his painting, and his acting and soundtrack writing from Pat Garrett and Billy the Kid (1973), Masked and Anonymous (2003), and his Academy Award winning soundtrack work in the movie adaptation of Michael Chabon’s novel Wonder Boys (2000).
-Using Bob Dylan by Greil Marcus: Writings 1968 – 2010 (2010), we will analyze writing about Dylan, his work, his message, and his meaning.
+In this course, we will examine the rhetorical influence of Bob Dylan, an artist considered by many to be one of the most important songwriters in American history.
+While his songs are the primary body of work we will examine, we will also explore his poetry, painting, acting, and soundtrack writing.
+Using "Understanding Bob Dylan: Making Sense of the Songs That Changed Modern Music" (2011) by Tony Beck and "Who Is That Man?: In Search of the Real Bob Dylan" (2012) by David Dalton, we will analyze writing about Dylan, his work, his message, and his meaning.

 Appearance and Reality